Answers To Your Frequently Asked Questions

 Lost wages are recoverable for injuries you sustain through the fault of another.
 This is not the same as a loss of future earnings or reduced earning capacity.
 You as the plaintiff will have to prove that your injuries were directly caused by the defendant’s wrongdoing.
 THE LAW DOCTORS will obtain medical experts to prove your case, to show that your disability caused by the defendant prevented you from earning your regular income.

 Insurance is available that provides payment of medical expenses incurred as a result of certain accidents, the most common of which is automobile accidents.
 If you are hospitalized, receive medical treatment, or suffer disability, the typical medical payments policy would cover such expenses.
 The purpose of these policies is solely the payment of medical benefits and not for other property damage or personal injury.
-If you are having difficulties because your insurance company is denying payment, call THE LAW DOCTORS to assist you.
+If you are having difficulties because your insurance company is denying payment, contact THE LAW DOCTORS to assist you.